Ogaden War

 The Ogaden War, also known as the Ethio-Somali War (Dagaalkii Xoraynta Soomaali Galbeed, የኢትዮጵያ ሶማሊያ ጦርነት), was a military conflict between Somalia and Ethiopia fought from July 1977 to March 1978 over control of the sovereignty of the Ogaden region.
 Somalia launched an invasion in support of the Western Somali Liberation Front (WSLF) insurgency, triggering a broader inter-state war.
 The intervention drew the disapproval of the Soviet Union, which subsequently withdrew its support for Somalia and backed Ethiopia instead.

 Ethiopia was saved from defeat and permanent loss of territory through a massive airlift of military supplies worth $1 billion, the arrival of more than 12,000 Cuban soldiers and airmen and 1,500 Soviet advisors, led by General Vasily Petrov.
 On 23 January 1978, Cuban armored brigades inflicted the worst losses the Somali forces had ever taken in a single action since the start of the war.

 The Ethiopian-Cuban force (equipped with 300 tanks, 156 artillery pieces and 46 combat aircraft) prevailed at Harar and Jijiga, and began to push the Somalis systematically out of the Ogaden.
 On 23 March 1978, the Ethiopian government declared that the last border post had been regained, thus ending the war.
 Almost a third of the regular SNA soldiers, three-eighths of the armored units and half of the Somali Air Force had been lost during the war.
 The war left Somalia with a disorganized and demoralized army as well as a heavy disapproval from its population.
 These conditions led to a revolt in the army which eventually spiraled into the ongoing Somali Civil War.

 Background

 The Ogaden is a vast plateau that is overwhelmingly inhabited by Somali people.
 It represents the westernmost region inhabited by the Somalis in the Horn of Africa, and is located to the south and southeast of the Ethiopian Highlands.
 During the pre-colonial era the Ogaden region was neither under Ethiopian rule, nor terra nullius, as it was occupied by organized Somali communities.
-Independent historical accounts are unanimous that previous to the penetration into the region in the late 1880s, Somali clans were free from the control of Ethiopian Empire.
+Independent historical accounts are unanimous that previous to the penetration into the region in the late 1880s, Somali clans were free from the control of the Ethiopian Empire.